rossjohn07/CRossFit/README.md

 CRossFit analyzes a list of CrossFit movements and their respective muscles worked, then consolidates these movements into three categories: Monostructural, Gymnastics, & Weightlifting.
 After these movements have been categorized, CRossFit details what movements should be done in order of the amount of muscles worked.
 It's important to know what areas of the body are worked and what muscle groups each movement targets.

 There is working out, and then there is working out with deliberate practice.
-CRossFit allows you to workout with purpose and achieve your fitness goals!
+CRossFit allows you to workout with purpose, achieve your fitness goals, while giving you the biggest return on investment!